alexdlaird/pyngrok/docs/integrations.rst

 Here is an example of a simple TCP ping/pong server.
 It opens a local socket, uses ``ngrok`` to tunnel to that socket, then the client/server communicate via the publicly exposed address.

-For this code to run, we first need to go to
+For this code to run, you first need to go to
 `ngrok's Reserved TCP Addresses <https://dashboard.ngrok.com/tcp-addresses>`_ and make a reservation.
 Set the ``HOST`` and ``PORT`` environment variables pointing to that reserved address.